Newcastle sign England defender Trippier

 Newcastle United have signed England defender Kieran Trippier from Atletico Madrid for £12m plus add-ons.

-The 31-year-old is Newcastle's first signing under their new Saudi owners and their first since Eddie Howe was appointed manager in November.
+The 31-year-old is Newcastle's first signing since a Saudi Arabian-backed takeover was completed in October.

 "I'm delighted to be joining this fantastic club," said Trippier, who has agreed a deal until the end of the 2023-24 season.

-Howe also signed Trippier in 2012 during his time as Burnley boss.
+Eddie Howe, appointed Newcastle manager in November, also signed Trippier in 2012 during his time as Burnley boss.

 Trippier said: "I really enjoyed my time in Madrid, but when I became aware of interest from Newcastle United, and having worked with Eddie Howe before, I knew this was where I wanted to be."

-Trippier, who helped Atletico win the Spanish title last season, had 18 months left on his contract.
+Trippier, who won the Spanish title with Atletico last season, had 18 months left on his contract.

 Newcastle are second bottom of the Premier League, having won one league game this season.